-(10) When only a monotherapy study of an investigational drug was conducted in Japan, is it possible for the drug to be used in an exploratory global clinical trial including Japan investigating its combined treatment with Drug A?
+(10) When only a monotherapy study of an investigational drug was conducted in Japan, is it possible for the drug to be used in a global clinical trial including Japan investigating its combined treatment with Drug A?

-In principle, data of the investigational drug in Japanese subjects who received the combination therapy with Drug A should be available before the participation in a global clinical trial.
-However, a global clinical trial investigating a combined use of the investigational drug may be conducted without data of its combination therapy with Drug A in Japanese subjects, if both of the following conditions are met: (a) Based on results from foreign clinical trials or other studies, no increase of safety risks is expected when Drug A is used with the investigational drug and other drugs possibly used in the global clinical trial, and (b) the dose of Drug A has been used in patients in Japan for a certain period and its safety has already been established.
+In principle, a global clinical trial investigating a combined use of the investigational drug can be conducted without data of its combination therapy with Drug A in Japanese subjects if, based on results from foreign clinical trials or other studies, no increase of safety risk associated with either drug is expected when Drug A is used with the investigational drug and other drugs possibly used in the global clinical trial.